soggybag/front-end-web-q2/README.md

 - HTML
   - forms
 - CSS
-  - Flext box for layout
+  - Flex box for layout
   - Transitions for motion and interaction

 ##Section 3 - JavaScript